HarshitPachori/TodoList_SpringBoot/Readme.md

     "todoListName": "Food"
 }

+### Update a Todo List

+To create a new todo item for an authenticated user, send a `PUT` request to `/api/users/{userId}/todolist` with the following JSON payload:

+{
+    "todoListName": "Food"
+}

 ### Get a Todo List by Id

 To create a new todo item for an authenticated user, send a `GET` request to `/api/users/todolist{todoListId}`.